 Summary: to familiarize the user with the range of documents produced by the Federal government, where they can be found, and how they can be used in a law practice.
-The lesson focuses on issues surrounding government documents including: authenticity, how to find and use government documents, and statistics.
+The lesson focuses on issues surrounding government documents including authenticity, how to find and use government documents, and statistics.

-5.6.7 "Attorney General Materials"
+5.6.7 "Attorney General Opinions: Federal and State"

-Summary: an introduction to federal and state attorney general materials, which are a particular form of administrative guidance.
+Summary: an introduction to federal and state attorney general opinions.